Smith's Reef, Providenciales.

 Smith’s Reef Beach Accesses

 The Smith’s Reef area has three public beach accesses, and each offers interesting sights.
-It can be a little difficult to find some of the reefs, so reference our Smith’s Reef map for walking distances and more information.
+It can be a little difficult to find some of the reefs.
+For walking distances and more information, reference the Smith’s Reef map above.

 West Access